iFactory3D/Firmware/README.md

+This is a preconfigured firmware for the iFactory3D printers.
+It is all set up to run smoothly.

 # This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.

 _Right now, this repo don't work with marlin auto build_